horsmanlab/horsmanlab.github.io/Protocols/LCMS.md

 1. Turn off electronics of the MS by putting the left-most switch to *service mode*
 2. Turn off main power switch on MS and unplug one of the vacuum plugs
 3. Close He tank
-4. Turn off UPS using switch at the back of the UPS (may take up to 5 minutes to turn off but will turn off automatically)
+4. Turn off UPS by: (i) pressing and holding the off button (second from left on front panel) for ~0.5 s until beeps.
+Then push the on button to put it into BYPASS mode.
+Once bypass light (and only bypass light) is on you can turn off using input circuit breaker switch at the back of the UPS (may take up to 5 minutes to turn off but will turn off automatically)

 **Turning off LC-MS for vacuum pump/He tank service** Press and hold down bypass button (first button on UPS) until the UPS beeps.
 The display on the UPS should change and the "bypass light" should be illuminated.